patrickjm/yapl/README.md

   logger: _logger
 });

-// We can register our own liquid templates if we want!
+// We can register our own liquid filters if we want!
 // You can see this get used in the yapl file above.
 // In this case, it lets us pass the actual zod schema to the yapl file,
 // then inline its jsonschema in LLM prompts.